luigidamico100/Music-Genre-Classification/genre_classification/README.md

 `{set}` is the set (`Valiation set`, `Test set`) used to compute the embeddings.
 Call the help (`--help`) for more informations.

-The out will be stored in the `/models/experiments/{experiment_name}/embeddings/` folder.
+The output will be stored in the `/models/experiments/{experiment_name}/embeddings/` folder.
 In particular, two files are generated:

  - `df_embeddings_{set}.csv`: embeddings for each example